Postgraduate Diploma in Professional Supervision

 120

-Through in-depth inquiry you will become an advanced supervision practitioner with the skills to enhance your supervisory practice, contribute to the development of supervision frameworks, and potentially move into education, training, or consultancy roles.
+The Diploma will also be of value to experienced professionals seeking to enhance their supervisory practice, contribute to the development of supervision frameworks within their organisations, and potentially move into education, training, or consultancy roles.

 To apply for the Postgraduate Diploma in Professional Supervision you will need to have previously studied an Aotearoa New Zealand bachelor’s degree with at least a B grade average, or an equivalent qualification.